mhrons/mhrons.github.io/docs/pv_smooth.md

 Filter order is the third OLAP dimension, impact of which was analyzed together with the prediction error.
 We analyzed the LPF orders 1 to 4 (figures 10 to 21):

 - Filter order does not affect the smoothing quality of PLPF method and for small filter orders, the smoothing quality of PLPF is better than that of SPLPF.
-- Increasing the filter order from 1 to 3 significantly improves the quality of SPLPF smoothing, given simulated prediction error (Figures 10-13, 16-18).
+- Increasing the filter order from 1 to 3 significantly improves the quality of SPLPF smoothing, given simulated prediction error (Figures 10-12, 16-18).
 - Increasing the filter order only slightly reduces the accumulation rate by PLPF smoothing.
 The accumulation rate by PLPF is always substantially larger than by SPLPF.
-- Increasing the filter order from 1 to 3 significantly reduces the accumulation rate by SPLPF smoothing, given simulated prediction error (Figures 13-15, 19-21). ***By means of optimal filter order with a relatively small prediction error, SPLPF shrinks the accumulation rate close to the IPLPF method.***
+- Increasing the filter order from 1 to 3 significantly reduces the accumulation rate by SPLPF smoothing, given simulated prediction error (Figures 13-15, 19-21). ***SPLPF with the optimal filter order at relatively small prediction error achieves the accumulation rate close to the IPLPF method.***

 ## Summary
 The signal GI(t) is plotted as measured, predicted, and smoothed by the four different smoothing methods.
 Finally, a daily time course of the specific accumulated energy GX [Wh/m2] is displayed, corresponding to the smoothing method.
-Performance of the 3rd-order low-pass filter is shown by the graphs.
 Two days with strong solar intermittency have been selected for the simulation: a day with medium solar exposure 3.0 kWh/m2, and a day with high solar exposure 5.9 kWh/m2 (measured at the above-specified plane of incidence).
-Time advance Δt = 30 minutes was applied in order to achieve a desired smoothing effect on both selected days.
-Accumulation rate by the four different smoothing methods has benn aggregated, based on the measured GI(t) signal.
+Time advance Δt = 30 minutes was applied in order to achieve a desired smoothing effect by a 3rd-order low-pass filter.
+Accumulation rate by four different smoothing methods has been aggregated, based on the measured GI(t) signal and the simulated predicted signal GIf(t+Δt).
 The results are summarized in Table 2 and Table 3: In the column "ΔGX", a difference between the maximum and minimum specific accumulated energy is calculated by the expression (4).
 In the column "Throughput", a total daily flow of the specific energy through the accumulator is calculated by (5).
 For a comparison, the daily specific global exposure at the plane of incidence is  displayed too.

 ### Accumulated energy by smoothing
 <figure markdown>